processone/docs.ejabberd.im/content/admin/upgrade/from_17.09_to_17.11.md

----
-title: Upgrade to ejabberd 17.11
+# Upgrade to ejabberd 17.11
----

-# Ejabberd upgrade process

 You should follow this procedure if you are upgrading from ejabberd 17.09 and running an SQL backend for archives (mod_mam) and/or PubSub (mod_pubsub)